-For example, most people who exceeded their IRMAA threshold in tax year 2020 would have received their letters in November 2021.
-And the IRMAA would apply for calendar year 2022.
-To recap:
+For example, most people who exceeded their IRMAA threshold in tax year 2021 would have received their letters in November 2022.

-- Receive (usually) IRMAA determination letter in Year Two.
+- Year Two: Receive (usually) IRMAA determination letter

 If the combined total of those two figures exceeds a certain dollar amount then IRMAA may apply to you.
 These are known as IRMAA brackets, or IRMAA thresholds.